Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 This version of Speed Highway is very close to the one used in early images for the game, with the main differences being that the early images lack buildings in the background and have a greater draw distance:

 The background image in this version is still a bit different from the one in the final game - the buildings are darker, along with some very minor tweaks to certain rooftops.

 Knuckles' version has an outdated object file, meaning none of the objects that appear in the level are correct.
-He can still find Master Emerald shards, but sometimes the third shard won't appear, making the level impossible to complete, likely due to the shard being inside non-existent enemies or objects.
-The trash can object that goes unused in the final can be seen correctly textured here, unlike how it appears in the final.
+He can still find Master Emerald shards, but sometimes the third shard won't appear, making the level impossible to complete, likely due to the shard being inside nonexistent enemies or objects.
+The trash can object that goes unused in the final can be seen with its original design and textures here.

 Red Mountain has many locations where the camera likes to go to undesirable places and make playing the level extremely hard for the player.
 This is also the stage used for Gamma's and Knuckles' demos.

-- Sonic's spawn is in midair above his regular starting point, much like he does in Emerald Coast.
+- Sonic's spawn is in midair above his regular starting point, much like in Emerald Coast.

-- Three are three Kikis on the crates at the start.
+- There are three Kikis on the crates at the start.
 In the final, one of these Kikis has been moved to the ground on the left:

 - A line of 5 rings after the hanging ladder was reduced to a line of 3.

 - Just before the first checkpoint is a crate with two Kikis and a line of 5 rings behind them.
 In the final, the only thing that remains is the line of rings, which has been reduced to 3 rings.

 - The first checkpoint has been moved slightly forward in in the final.